BahneGork/GMnostes/_notes/04 Factions/The Ruby Throne.md

+---
----title: The Ruby Thronetags: notesseason: summertoc: truecomments: true--- Merchant Guild
+title: The Ruby Throne
+tags: notes
+season: summer
+---

+# The Ruby Throne
+Merchant Guild
 Controls almost all trade in and out of [[Arendur]] they have not assimilated crafts guilds yet.